10 easy tips to improve ergonomics for the remote worker

 ergonomie-standsome-worklifestyle-pMl6deh3njo-unsplash-1024x683

-7. Do a mini workout when you go to the bathroom (for instance, 10 squads or 10 jumping jacks).
+7. Do a mini workout when you go to the bathroom (for example, 10 squads or 10 jumping jacks).

 8. Turn your lunch break into an exercise break.
-Go for a walk with the dog, take a walk around the block or bike to the local bakery.
+Go for a walk with the dog, walk around the block or bike to the bakery.

 9. If you use a standard horizontal mouse, turn your thumb inwards and your elbow outwards.
 Otherwise, your whole arm is holding unnecessary tension.
 An ergonomic mouse allows your arm to relax and offers support instead of unnecessary strain.

-10. Looking up is 100 times more taxing than looking down for the neck.
-It’s ideal when the top side of your screen is at eye level and your screen is at arm’s length.
+10. One last easy tip to improve ergonomics for the remote worker?
+Looking up is 100 times more straining for the neck than looking down.
+It is ideal when the top side of your screen is at eye level and your screen is at arm’s length.

 Do you need more advice about ergonomic work or a well though-out policy on hybrid working?